 My name is Michael Macfadden, but most people call me Mike.
-I am a business, technology, and design teacher at Glenbrook South High School where I also sponsor the ping pong club.
+I am a business, technology, and design teacher at Glenbrook South High School.

 Instructionally, my areas of focus include teaching entrepreneurship, graphic design, web design, and video game design.
 I feel incredibly fortunate to get to teach what I’m most passionate about to some of the most amazing students around.

 Previously, I was employed as a district level technology coach in Lake Villa School District 41, where I worked with teachers to integrate technology into their lessons.

 Prior to that, I worked in a charter school on Chicago’s Northwest Side.
 There, I developed and refined a comprehensive technology curriculum that focused on 21st century literacy, which I have learned to define as “fluency in all forms of communication.”